 This is a time of many changes and new beginnings for you and your family.
 With the right support at home and at school, together we can help your child to succeed.
+We are very aware that with the current situation this leads to even more uncertainty about how your child's transition into school will look.
+We would like to reassure you that we will do all in our power to ensure we offer the best possible transition and start for your children.

 Top tips for change:

-- Be prepared by attending the introductory meetings at school so that you and your child know as much as possible before the first day of school. - Talk positively about them starting school and give them time to adjust it won't happen overnight. - Changes will affect routines at home for your child and other family members try to pre-plan where possible. - Introduce your child to their new environment.
-Keep walking past the school and encourage them to try on their new uniform before the first day. - Establish and maintain good routines for meal times, bedtimes and other home routines so that change elsewhere is minimised. - Change means leaving something behind including favourite teachers or best friends.
+- Talk positively about them starting school and give them time to adjust it won't happen overnight. - Changes will affect routines at home for your child and other family members try to pre-plan where possible. - Introduce your child to their new environment.
+Keep walking past the school and encourage them to try on their new uniform before the first day. - Establish and maintain good routines for meal times, bedtimes and other home routines so that change elsewhere is minimised.

+• Change means leaving something behind including favourite teachers or best friends.
 Talk to your child about what will be different and what they have to look forward to.